elephantrobotics/myAGV-docs/5-BasicApplication/5.2-ApplicationUse/5.2.2-mystudio/pi/3-flash_firmwares.md

 ## How do I use myStudio to flash firmware

-- Open myStudio, select the machine as `myAGV 2023 for Pi`, and wait for the USB port to be recognized successfully
+- Open myStudio, select the machine as `myAGV 2023 for Pi`, and wait for the `USB Port` to be recognized successfully.

   ![](../../../../resources/5-BasicApplication/5.2.2/img/agvpi/1.1.png)

-- Click to LOGIN
+- Click to `LOGIN`

   ![](../../../../resources/5-BasicApplication/5.2.2/img/agvpi/1.2.png)

-- Click Basic to enter the Basic page
+- Click `Basic` to enter the Basic page

   ![](../../../../resources/5-BasicApplication/5.2.2/img/agvpi/1.3.png)